 Japanese truly is as fascinating as it is a challenge.

-Current Limit: ~1.200 words or 10.000 letters / day | Powered by AWS Polly
+Current Limit: ~375 words or 3,000 characters / day | Powered by AWS Polly

 Get in touch?
-Mail me:
+Mail us: